atagunay/azure-service-bus-emulator-installer/README.md

 Azure Service Bus is a fully managed enterprise message broker offering queues and publish-subscribe topics.
 It decouples applications and services, providing benefits like load-balancing across workers, safe data and control routing, and reliable transactional coordination.
 Read more [here](https://learn.microsoft.com/en-us/azure/service-bus-messaging/service-bus-messaging-overview).

-## About Azure Service Bus Emulator
+## About Azure Service Bus emulator

 The Azure Service Bus emulator offers a local development experience for the Service bus service.
 You can use the emulator to develop and test code against the service in isolation, free from cloud interference.